codio/knowledge/source/instructors/admin/integration/d2l.rst

 - Click Save.
-- Click on the Assignments tab.
-- Click Publish to the right of the assignment name.
 - Click on your user name in the bottom left of your dashboard
 - Select your Organization
 - Click on the LTI Integrations tab to bring up the following settings.